 Princess or Ballgown Imagine a classic princess and you have the dress.
 As you would imagine these are larger dresses with full skirts, more often than not nipped in at the waist.

-A-Line Again, quite literally as you may imagine – these are dresses with skirts the shape of a A, narrow on the waist going out to the floor.
+A-Line Again, quite literally as you may imagine – these are dresses with skirts the shape of an A, narrow on the waist going out to the floor.
 The only confusion with these dresses is that they can be narrow or wide.
-Usually these dresses have panels and are smooth in appearance.
+Usually, these dresses have panels and are smooth in appearance.